 What an automated IP warm-up plan can do in this case, is gradually increase your sending volume over a set number of stages to avoid this mistake.
 The hourly and daily sending cap during the warm-up process is enforced so you don’t raise any red flags.
 Mailgun gently pushes the brake for you at the right time – so even this guy can enjoy the ride!

 You might be thinking it’s just not enough volume, but we thought a lot about this and came up with a way to balance the extra load.
 If you need to send more than the daily limit, don’t worry, we automatically take care of it for you.
 Mailgun will rollover your additional volume to shared IPs or other dedicated IPs tied to your domain.
 This way, you stick to the plan and still have the flexibility to send more messages if needed.

 It’s now possible to add an IP warm-up plan to a new dedicated IP.
 The first step is to create a new Mailgun account and then assign your dedicated IP to an existing domain.
 You also want to make sure your domain already has some IPs on it.
-And of course, if you already have an account, just head on over to the IP Management section.
-The feature will be there the next time you add a new dedicated IP to your account.
+And of course, if you already have an account, just head on over to the Dedicated IPs section under Messages.

 Click Add new IP